QB Drew Lock is excited he’s a Seahawk. Should you be?

 Coach Pete Carroll and general manager John Schneider insist they aren’t in rebuild mode, but it’s hard to think otherwise right now, no?
 Perhaps there’s another trade to be made to get another signal caller, but if Lock is the man behind center, the Seahawks can bump their heads on their ceiling by standing on their tippy toes.

 It would be one thing to replace Wilson with an established QB with a lesser track record.
 I brought up Baker Mayfield in a column two days ago.
-But Lock — who seems like great guy who I’d love to have prove me wrong — just hasn’t done much in this league.
+But Lock — who seems like a great guy who I’d love to have prove me wrong — just hasn’t done much in this league.

 Yes, he went 4-1 his rookie season after returning from a thumb injury in mid-November.
 Since then, though?
 Sixteen touchdown passes against 15 interceptions in 2020.
 An 0-3 record in his three starts last season, in which he tallied an 80.4 passer rating.